Combating Antibiotic Resistance Is a Constant Battle

-Antibiotics have saved millions of lives and eased the suffering of patients.
-They have been dubbed “wonder drugs” and deserve much of the credit for the dramatic increase in life expectancy in the United States and around the world; however, they are not always effective.
-Over time, bacteria can develop resistance to existing drugs, making infections difficult if not impossible to treat.
+Historically, antibiotics have saved millions of lives and eased the suffering of patients.
+They have been dubbed “wonder drugs” and deserve much of the credit for the dramatic increase in life expectancy in the U.S. and around the world; however, they are not always effective.
+Over time, bacteria can develop resistance to existing drugs, making infections difficult, if not impossible, to treat.

-The Institute of Medicine and federal officials have identified antibiotic resistance as increasing threats to U.S. public health.
-World health leaders have state that antibiotic-resistant microorganisms are “nightmare bacteria” that “pose a catastrophic threat” to people in every country in the world.
+The Institute of Medicine and federal officials have identified antibiotic resistance as an increasing threat to U.S. public health.
+And world health leaders have stated that antibiotic-resistant microorganisms are “nightmare bacteria” that “pose a catastrophic threat” to people in every country in the world.

-Among all of the bacterial resistance challenges, Gram-negative pathogens are particularly worrisome, because they are becoming resistant to nearly all antibiotics.
-The most serious gram-negative infections are healthcare-associated, Enterobacteriaceae, Pseudomonas aeruginosa, and Acinetobacter.
-These are becoming an increasingly common challenge to treat in many hospitals due to growing resistance.
+Among all of the bacterial resistance challenges, Gram-negative pathogens are particularly worrisome, because they are becoming resistant to nearly all-available antibiotics.
+The most serious Gram-negative infections are healthcare-associated, namely Enterobacteriaceae, Pseudomonas aeruginosa, and Acinetobacter baumannii.
+These infections are becoming an increasingly common challenge to treat in many hospitals due to growing resistance.